 Barney (Stallone), Christmas (Statham) and the rest of the team comes face-to-face with Conrad Stonebanks (Gibson), who years ago co-founded The Expendables with Barney.
 Stonebanks subsequently became a ruthless arms trader and someone who Barney was forced to kill - or so he thought.
 Stonebanks, who eluded death once before, now is making it his mission to end The Expendables -- but Barney has other plans.
 Barney decides that he has to fight old blood with new blood, and brings in a new era of Expendables team members, recruiting individuals who are younger, faster and more tech-savvy.
 The latest mission becomes a clash of classic old-school style versus high-tech expertise in the Expendables' most personal battle yet.Written by

-Courtesy of Primary Wave Records See more »
+By Arrangement with Primary Wave Music See more »

 Was this review helpful to you?